- Length: 2 sessions, 5 hours

 - Understanding that animals are individuals and they each grieve differently and uniquely

-- List of stories of how animal grieve and your reactions
+- List of stories of how animals grieve and your reactions

 - Reflecting on your stories about animals grieving

-- Thirteen true stories of when animal grieve
+- Thirteen true stories of when animals grieve

 - Discussion of the book Love Saves the Day

 - Consider all that has changed in the life of an animal whose person or beloved animal has died, or who has been abandoned